NYUEngelberg/NYUEngelberg.github.io/pages/GLAM3D/what_is_open_access.md

 Open Access is one of the most important priorities of any 21st-century cultural organization.
 Many institutions have priorities for public engagement and service as core elements of their missions.
 This commitment to service extends to both commercial and non-commercial entities related to an organization, including individuals, academics, and corporations, as well as nongovernmental and community organizations.

-Open Access leverages the collaborative, distributed, innovative, and scalable possibilities of sharing data and media assets on the internet to empower an organization’s own vision.
-It also fuels the creative visions of makers across the globe to create, remix, and make new expressions in the form of products and services.
+Open Access leverages the collaborative, distributed, innovative, and scalable possibilities of sharing data and media assets on the internet to empower an organization’s own vision.[^30] It also fuels the creative visions of makers across the globe to create, remix, and make new expressions in the form of products and services.
 William Griswold, director and president of The Cleveland Museum of Art, in speaking about the museum’s mission and its commitment to Open Access, stated:

 >If our goal is to make the museum’s great comprehensive collections—of art from every period and from every corner of the globe—universally accessible and free of charge to audiences of all ages, regardless of where they live; if our objective is to facilitate the dissemination of new knowledge; if we are committed to transparency, to fostering creativity, to engaging communities within and far beyond our region, then there is almost nothing we can do that would have greater impact.
 With this move to Open Access, we have transformed not only access to the CMA’s collection but also its usability inside and outside the walls of our museum.
 Whenever, wherever, and however the public wishes to use, re-use, remix, or reinvent the objects that we hold, our collection is available—as it should be—for we are but caretakers of these objects, which belong to the artistic legacy of humankind.[^8]